ranjeetds/OpenCV-python-extract-table-from-image/README.md

 - Please run ```pip install requirements.txt```

 ### Notes
-- This script might not work out of the box for all the images, hence you might neet to edit script and tune parameters get optimal solutions for your images
+- This script might not work out of the box for all the images, hence you might neet to edit script and tune parameters to get optimal solutions for your images